SidharthMudgil/competitive-programming/KOTLIN.md

 ```

 ### lazy keyword
-> Used with immutable non nullable property, Generally used for properties that are computationally expensive.
+> Used with immutable nullable as well as non nullable property, Generally used for properties that are computationally expensive.
 It takes an lambda function as parameter and returns a `lazy` instance.
 The propery will only be initialized when the property is accessed first time.
 ```kotlin
 val password: String by lazy {
 	getPassword()